MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/branchcache/deploy/BranchCache-Deployment-Guide.md

 author: jamesmci
 ---
 # BranchCache Deployment Guide

+>Applies To: Windows Server Technical Preview

-You  can use this guide to learn how to deploy BranchCache in Windows ServerÂ® 2016 Technical Preview.
+You  can use this guide to learn how to deploy BranchCache in Windows Server® 2016 Technical Preview.

 In addition to this topic, this guide contains the following sections.